rundeck-plugins/py-winrm-plugin/README.md

 ## Running Scripts

-Form version 2.0.8, when you run a script it won't fail if there are errors inside.
-To make the step fail you will need to control the error.
-Previous versions checked if there were any values on stderr to make the script fail.
-But that produced others bugs when a script returned a warning (script with a warning failed)

-There are two options now to make the script fails:
+From version 2.0.8, we added a config option to control the way a script finishes (about success/failure status)

+The option called `Script Exit Behaviour` defines the behavior of scripts step status.

+* **console**:  This is the default behavior and the way previous versions work.
+The script will fail if there are any logs in the error console (stderr).
+In some cases, a script can return a warning which will produce that the step fails.

+* **exitcode**:  This is the new approach.
+The script step will fail if the exit code is set manually.
+So if you need to control errors, you will need to find the way to capture the exit code of your commands inside the script, for example:

 * Option 1: check the last exit code
 ```